khangvo05/HolyClicker/README.md

     - Drag mouse to a specific coordinate.
     - Randomly execute commands with customized probability distribution.
     - Randomly type texts taken from a file.
     - Checking for an image's appearance on the screen to execute commands.
-This command can be run in parallel fashion.
+This utility can be run in parallel fashion.
     - Repeat a section of commands.

 ## 🛠️ Installation